codeincorp/falcon/README.md

 # Falcon
-The world fastest data query processing engine
+Falcon project has the goal to developer the world fastest analytical engine that can analyze data from diverse sources.
+But it's not there yet. :)